 Bagged chopped vegetables are also handy for simplifying the lunch prep process.

 My kitchen would be incomplete without tortillas.
 Whether I’m making tacos, burritos, wraps, or quesadillas, I reach for them several times a week.
-I stuff them with:

 - Bagged spinach, sliced peppers, and a slathering of hummus